kaamiiaar/Automated-Irrigation-Demo/README.md

 ## Description
 This project demonstrates an automated irrigation system that utilizes weather and soil moisture data from sensors connected to an ESP8266 board.
 The system captures environmental data, sends it to a cloud database, and automates irrigation based on soil moisture levels.
 The project integrates temperature, humidity, and soil moisture sensors, along with a relay module which can be connected to a pump or valve to initiate irrigation.

-## Features
-#### Data Collection
-Leveraging ESP8266 for real-time data acquisition from various sensors.
-#### Cloud Integration
-Sending sensor data to a cloud-based database (000webhost.com is used as host to view the demo file).
-#### Automated Irrigation
-Triggering irrigation processes when soil moisture falls below a set threshold.

 ## Setup
 <img width="670" alt="image" src="https://github.com/kaamiiaar/Automated-Irrigation-Demo/assets/47272408/c612a95e-5213-4b01-99c2-141b180d814b">